the1lab/1lab/src/ProgrammingLanguage/STLC/Simple.lagda.md

 ```

 We model contexts as (snoc) lists of pairs, alongside a partial
 index function.
-We use `∷c`{.Agda} as the "reversed" list constructor.
+We use `∷c`{.Agda} as the "reversed" list constructor
+to avoid confusion about insertion order.
-"Sequels" in this series will use more advanced techniques to avoid
+Sequels to this file will use more advanced techniques to avoid
-this partiality, but it's not that bad ;)
+this partiality, but it's alright for right now.

 ```agda
 Con : Type